cloudevents/spec/discovery.md

 ## Abstract

-CloudSubscriptions Discovery API is a vendor-neutral API specification for determining what events are available from a particular system, as well as how to subscribe to those events.
+CloudSubscriptions Discovery API is a vendor-neutral API specification for determining what events are available from a particular service, as well as how to subscribe to those events.

 ## Status of this document